 If you are fundraising in aid of The British Inspiration Trust, please make sure your fundraising materials (e.g. posters) include the line: ‘In aid of The British Inspiration Trust, registered charity 1137795 (England/Wales).

-If you are fundraising as part of The BRIT 2021 Challenge (The BRIT Challenge), please visit www.TheBRITChallenge.org.uk where assets are available to download.
-The logo to be used for fundraising for BRIT and our partner charities includes the tagline; “Uniting to support young adult mental health in aid of”.
+If you are fundraising as part of The BRIT Challenge, please visit www.TheBRITChallenge.org.uk where assets are available to download.
+The logo to be used for fundraising for BRIT (and a second charity of your choice) includes the tagline; “Uniting to support young adult mental health in aid of”.

 Your fundraising materials must not suggest that you represent us, only that you are fundraising in support of us.